Persistent carbene: Basicity and nucleophilicity

+Stable carbenes derived from thiazole underlie the action of thiamine in biological systems, and its biomimetic descendant, the Stetter reaction.

 Dimerisation

 At one time, stable carbenes were thought to reversibly dimerise through the so-called Wanzlick equilibrium.

+The uncatalyzed reaction is typically quite slow, presumably in part because direct, planar dimerization (A) requires first crossing the high singlet-triplet barrier.
+In the preferred pathway (B), the empty carbon p orbital attacks a nearby carbene lone pair:

+Protons, which create formamidinium salts, catalyze the reaction, as do other Lewis acids.

-However, imidazol-2-ylidenes and triazol-5-ylidenes are thermodynamically stable and do not dimerise, and have been stored in solution in the absence of water and air for years.
+However, imidazol-2-ylidenes and triazol-5-ylidenes are thermodynamically stable and do not dimerise even under relatively forcing conditions.
+They have been stored in solution in the absence of water and air for years.
 This is presumably due to the aromatic nature of these carbenes, which is lost upon dimerisation.
-In fact imidazol-2-ylidenes are so thermodynamically stable that only in highly constrained conditions are these carbenes forced to dimerise.